 Pet Specialists of Austin is now hiring a Full- Time Lead Surgery Veterinary Technician to join their INCREDIBLE specialty team!

 Opened in January 2021!
 Our hospital team includes board-certified doctors, tenured veterinarians, nursing staff, and compassionate front office team members to ensure your clients and patients are getting the best in veterinary medicine care.

 At Pet Specialist of Austin your extraordinary technical skills will be utilized to provide top quality medicine using state of the art equipment in a progressive specialty practice.

 We invest heavily in our employees with many opportunities for growth and development!
 We offer outstanding benefits including medical, dental, vision, paid parental leave, 401k, PTO, Mile Stone Award Bonus Program, continuing education, and generous pet discounts!

 The Lead Surgery veterinary technician is not only responsible for providing all veterinary nursing duties in the hospital but also provides direction to veterinary technicians and assistants.
 The Lead technician should be knowledgeable in a wide variety of areas and is able to train staff in these areas including client service, communication, clinical pathology, radiology, animal nursing care, anesthesia, surgical assistance, emergency medicine, among others.
 The lead technician is expected to uphold the hospitals core values while maintaining professional composure.
 The lead technicians time should be managed between on the floor and administrative time at a ratio of 80:20.

 - Credentials (RVT, CVT, LVT) preferred

 - Prior supervisory/management experience preferred.

-- 3-5 years previous experience as a veterinary assistant or technician
+- 2 years previous experience as a veterinary assistant or technician in a surgical department

 - Prior customer service experience required.